Examples

 Case Studies

-One case where calibration helps, one where raw AIPW is already enough.
+One case where calibration helps and one where raw AIPW is already sufficient.

-Smooth monotone calibration remains the default because it handled strong miscalibration well in simulations and stayed competitive on the real benchmarks.
+Smooth monotone calibration remains the default because it performed well under strong miscalibration in simulations and stayed competitive on the real benchmarks.
 The figures below are reproducible from the public diagnostics API.

 Benchmark: census_income · representative split at n = 1000